 And let’s be friends on Pinterest!
 I’m always pinning great recipes!

 Cranberry Dijon Pretzel Chicken

 - 4 skinless boneless chicken breasts, butterflied or pounded to 1/4"-1/2" inch thickness

 - 3 tbsp. dijon mustard

 - 1 cup finely crushed pretzels, regular or gluten free

-Place finely crushed pretzels in shallow dish and coat the chicken all over.
-Place chicken rolls on prepared baking sheet and spray the chicken with some more cooking spray to give a crisp crust.
+- Place finely crushed pretzels* in shallow dish.
+Gently roll chicken in pretzels to coat all over.
+Place chicken rolls on baking sheet WITH cooking spray.
+Once all the chicken has been placed, spray with some more cooking spray to give a crisp crust.

-Bake uncovered for 30 minutes, rotating pan ½ though.
-It is done when chicken is no longer pink and registers 170ºF.
-Be careful to remove all toothpicks or twine, slice, and serve with additional honey mustard, if desired.
+- Bake uncovered for 30-35 minutes, rotating pan 1/2 though.
+It is done when chicken juices run clear and temperature registers 165ºF.
+Be careful to remove all toothpicks, slice, and serve with optional honey mustard serving sauce, if desired.

 ❉DID YOU MAKE THIS RECIPE?
 DON'T FORGET TO GIVE IT A STAR RATING AND COMMENT BELOW!❉